aditya-xq/PicToWebP/README.md

 ```
 The script creates a new sub-folder in the source folder with all the images converted to the chosen format.
 In some cases, it can reduce memory usage by over 90% without any noticeable change in the quality of the images!

-If you'd like a sleek user interface instead of command line, run the flask app in src folder.
+If you'd like a sleek user interface instead of a command line, run the Flask app in the src folder.
 Visit localhost:5000 to access the UI.
 ```bash
 python app.py
 ```

 Are you a rusteacean?
-Check out the rust version at src_rust folder.
+Check out the rust version in the src_rust folder.
 Use the below command to run it.
 ```bash
 cd src_rust
 cargo run --release